Progressive Caucus Terms of Reference updated 2021 - Website

 - Seek out and designate subject matter experts;

 - Ensure the Caucus performs its work within the structure and rules of Democrats Abroad;

 - Report to the DA International Chair and/or the International Executive Committee at regular intervals;

 - Report to DPCA leaders at regular intervals.

 The Progressive Caucus of Democrats Abroad is formed in accordance with Section 4.6 of the Democrats Abroad Charter at the behest of the International Chair of Democrats Abroad.
-First formed on January 16, 2018 with dates of amendments to this document to be cited in subsequent versions.
+First formed on January 16, 2018, amended on May 7, 2021, and with dates of further amendments to this document to be cited in subsequent versions.